SinghTechx/singhtechx/_posts/2025-12-20-What-Is-Kubernetes?-My-Beginner-Journey-into-K8s-and-Security.md

 ---
 layout: single
-title: "What Is Kubernetes?
+title: "Day-1: What Is Kubernetes?
 My Beginner Journey into K8s and Security"
 description: "A beginner-friendly introduction to Kubernetes (K8s).
 Learn what Kubernetes is, why it is used, and how I'm starting my journey into Kubernetes security and real-world remediations."
 excerpt_separator: "<!--more-->"
 classes: wide